Two out of five Srinagar residents have COVID-19 antibodies, sero-survey shows | Health

 Two out of five Srinagar residents have COVID-19 antibodies, sero-survey shows

-Over 40 percent of people living in Srinagar district have developed COVID-19 antibodies, according to the latest seroprevalence study which suggests a large fraction of the population in the summer capital of Jammu and Kashmir may have been infected by the novel coronavirus.
-The results of the study conducted by the Government Medical College Srinagar (GMC) reveal a quantum jump from 3.8 percent seroprevalence recorded in a similar study conducted in the city in June.
+Over 40 per cent people living in Srinagar district have developed COVID-19 antibodies, claims a latest sero-prevalence survey conducted by a government hospital here, the results of which were questioned by the district administration citing small sample size of the study.
+The results of the study conducted by the Government Medical College Srinagar (GMC) show a quantum jump from 3.8 per cent sero-prevalence recorded in a similar study conducted in the city in June, and suggests that a large fraction of the population in the summer capital of Jammu and Kashmir may have been infected by the novel coronavirus.

-A serosurvey involves testing the blood serum of individuals to check for the prevalence of antibodies against infection.
-"We have conducted a serosurvey in Srinagar district which has revealed that over 40 percent of the 2,400 persons tested negative but had developed antibodies," said Dr. Muhammad Salim Khan, head of community medicine at GMC Srinagar.
+A sero-survey involves testing the blood serum of individuals to check for the prevalence of antibodies against an infection.
+"We have conducted a sero-survey in Srinagar district which has revealed that over 40 per cent of the 2,400 persons tested negative but had developed antibodies," said Dr Muhammad Salim Khan, head of community medicine at GMC Srinagar.

+Khan noted that the samples were taken randomly from 20 clusters in Srinagar district which also showed higher prevalence of antibodies in the female population than males.
+However, officials said the results should be interpreted with caution due to its small sample size.

+"The sample survey was only 2,400 in a population of around 15 lakh.
+In order to get an accurate picture, the sample size should have been more," an official said.
+Giving details, the official said that earlier Srinagar had witnessed 18 per cent of positivity rate for COVID-19 when the testing capacity was around 60,000.

 - READ MORE ON: